Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/mitid-erhverv-testing.md

 | nemlogin.se_number | Company SE number (may be empty) |
 | nemlogin.p_number | Company P number (may be empty) |

 To be able to recognize the user on sub_sequent logins it is recommended to persist the persistent_professional_id which is the global identifier.
-However, as with other logins through the Nets eID Broker the sub-claim from the id_token can also be used to recognize the user.
+However, as with other logins through the Signaturgruppen Broker the sub-claim from the id_token can also be used to recognize the user.
 Note also that it is also recommended to verify that the expected identity type is returned as a result of the login process.

 ## MitID Erhverv test-users

-The Nets eID Broker test/pp-system is wired up to use the so-called NemLog-In test-devtest4 environment.
+The Signaturgruppen Broker test/pp-system is wired up to use the so-called NemLog-In test-devtest4 environment.
 This relies on a couple of sub-systems.
 However, to test basic functionality it is not important to know anything else than how to use the ordinary MitID PP test-tool.
 For testing, some test identities have been set up and details are provided in the tables below.
 To be able to test migration of existing users NemID Erhverv users a few of the users are equipped with corresponding NemID Erhverv key-files which can be located on the provided links.

 **User with both MitID Private and dedicated authenticator**